openedx/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

 A drag and drop problem includes a background image and one or more items that learners can drag into target zones on the background image.
 You can include as many draggable items and as many target zones as you need.
-You can include decoy items that do not have a target and you can include decoy targets that do not correspond to draggable items.
+You can include decoy items that do not have a target, and you can include decoy targets that do not correspond to draggable items.

 When learners view a drag and drop problem in the LMS, the problem includes a top section and a bottom section.
 Learners drag items from the top section on to the background image in the section below it.

 The way that a learner selects, or grabs, an item depends on the type of